-Take the following steps to prevent airborne particles and respiratory droplets from leaking in or out of your facemask.
+Take the following steps to prevent airborne particles from getting in and respiratory droplets from leaking out of your facemask.

 1. Choose a mask that offers a higher level of protection.